shreyaa98/Car-Price-Prediction/README.md

  7. Forecast Visualization: View a comparison of actual and predicted vehicle prices via a DataFrame or other visualization tools.

-9. Model Deployment: Optionally deploy the trained model to  production  for real-time prediction.Documentation: To ensure project transparency and knowledge transfer, create documentation detailing  steps taken, justification for decisions, and instructions for future maintenance or improvements.
+9. Model Deployment: Optionally deploy the trained model to  production  for real-time prediction.Documentation: To ensure project transparency and knowledge transfer, create documentation detailing  the steps taken, justification for decisions, and instructions for future maintenance or improvements.

  # UML
  UML diagrams provide a clear visual representation of the  structure, user interactions, and workflow of an online shopping system.
- These diagrams help developers, designers, and stakeholders understand the system's architecture, functionality, and behavior, and promote effective communication and collaboration throughout the  software development process.
+ These diagrams help developers, designers, and stakeholders understand the system's architecture, functionality, and behavior and promote effective communication and collaboration throughout the  software development process.
 Here is my UML for my project
  ![Screenshot 2023-12-04 220042](https://github.com/shreyaa98/Car-Price-Prediction/assets/33647234/4733acb1-01da-458a-87ff-96ddf478d2ca)